 Important dates and messages.

-Friday 21st December - Last day of term.
+Friday 15th February - Last day of spring term 1.

 Thursday 21st March - Class assembly - 9.10am - further information will be sent home nearer the time.

 Charlee and Kyra are represent our class on the school council.
 They attend regular meetings during the school day where they discuss ways playtimes and lunch times can be enhanced for the children, arrange whole school events such as Children in Need and share ideas from our class with the council.